TimCares/MasterThesis/docs/thesis/theoretical_foundation/multimodal_models.typ

 unimodal models, e.g. a ResNet for images.
 In this work, all encoders will be based on the Transformer architecture.

 Multimodal models require components that enforce a common representation space for the different modalities.
-There are two main components, a multimodal (or shared) encoder and a loss function.
+There are two options: A multimodal (or shared) encoder, or a loss function (training objective).

 The multimodal encoder is responsible for mapping the modality-specific representations into a unified/shared representation space, where representations should be independent of the modality.
 That means, the representations should not contain any modality-specific information,